Putin ratifies deal for Russia to use Syria base indefinitely

 Russia also this week announced plans to build a permanent naval base in the Syrian port of Tartus.

-The Kremlin said costs associated with the agreement ratified by Putin will fall within normal defense spending in each year's federal budget.
+The Kremlin said costs associated with the agreement ratified by Putin will fall within normal defence spending in each year's federal budget.
+(Reporting by Alexander Winning; Editing by Christian Lowe)